 The POS should address the rationale for the acquisition of the new facility and equipment, and should identify the parties involved in the decision-making process.
 The discussion in the offering documents should include a discussion of the utility and adequacy of the new facility and equipment to be acquired, especially if the new facility is being acquired in anticipation of enrollment increases or servicing of new grades (e.g., expanding to K-12).
-If the new facility is not new construction, the POS should include a summary of all engineering and physical needs reports regarding the facility in last three years, and an explanation for the lack of any such customary reports.
+If the new facility is not new construction, the POS should include a summary of all engineering and physical needs reports that have been obtained by the charter school, and an explanation for the lack of any such reports.